sosanzma/spade_llm/docs/docs/guides/context-management.md

     password="password",
     provider=provider,
     context_management=smart_context,
-    system_prompt="You are an assistant with intelligent context management..."
+    system_prompt="You are an assistant with context management..."
 )
 ```